Sam Houston holds off McNeese for share of Southland title

 Junior quarterback Eric Schmid showcased his dual-threat abilities despite a late pair of interceptions, passing for 202 yards and a touchdown while racking up a game-high 92 yards on the ground.
 Noah Smith, meanwhile, put his versatility on display with 45 rushing yards to go along with four catches for 48 yards and a touchdown.
 Jequez Ezzard impressed in his return from an Achilles injury, amassing 135 all-purpose yards on just six touches, with running backs Ramon Jefferson and Donovan Williams adding one score each on the ground.

-Sam Houston will clinch an outright Southland championship — and in all likelihood, a top-four seed in the FCS playoffs — with a win at Incarnate Word next Saturday.
+Sam Houston will, in all likelihood, clinch a top-four seed in the FCS playoffs with a win at Incarnate Word on Saturday.
+As a top-four seed, the Bearkats would receive a pair of home games to open the postseason.

 "All in all, this is just awesome," Keeler said.
-"I'm excited to go to Incarnate Word next week to try to end up undefeated and in sole possession of a conference championship."
+"I'm excited to go to Incarnate Word next week to try to end up undefeated."

 Commented